Tools & Ecosystem

 HCDF CLI (Rust)

-The hcdf command-line tool provides XML and JSON conversion, file inspection, and schema analysis.
-It is a single compiled binary with no runtime dependencies.
+The hcdf command-line tool converts HCDF, URDF, SDF, xacro, and the XSD-derived HCDF JSON view.
+Its validation commands check HCDF documents.
+It is a single compiled binary with no external runtime toolchain.

 Build from source: